brooth/jeta-site/mysite/home/markdown/runtime.md

 <span class="label label-info">Note</span> The controller searches the metacode by itself for the illustration.The better way to extend `MasterController` which does it for you.

-The final step - we need to create new method in owr `MetaHelper` class:
+The final step - we need to create new method in our `MetaHelper` class:

     :::java
     public static void setHelloWorld(Object master) {
         new HelloWorldController(getInstance().metasitory, master).apply();
     }